cedwardsmedia/Fira-Stationery/README.md

 ## Installation
 For **basic HTML**

-Simply edit the message, salutation, and signature as you need.
+Simply edit (or remove) the logo, message, salutation, and signature as you need.

+Note: Logo is set as the background of `div.inner` on line 25

 For **Apple Mail**